 The built-in chat function can also be used to exchange files.
 Since the system is integrated with a Google API, users can preview a Google Docs document that is sent via a link in the chat.

 At the customer’s request, we created flexible access rights for various system functions.
 The functionality available for a given client is described in its license.
-For example, not all clients need incoming call queues.
+For example, not all clients require incoming call queues.
 The access rights for each user can be defined in a license, such as restricting access to managers’ calls.

 The unified communications system gives users easy access to voice conferencing.
 Conferences can be either available to all employees or hidden.
 Conference access can be protected by a password when necessary.